 But don't be fooled by Justice Heitler's head-fake.
 Plaintiffs' lawyers have recently emphasized a curious sentence in her opinion: "The CMO requires Plaintiffs to file their intended claims with the various bankruptcy trusts within certain time limitations, not claims they may not anticipate filing...."
 Plaintiffs' lawyers contend that the sentence was purposefully included in the decision to allow them to delay the filing of asbestos bankruptcy trust claims, contrary to the spirit of the CMO.
-One leading New York plaintiffs' attorney, Joseph Belluck, offered his-perspective at a June 2014 hearing before an American Bar Association Asbestos Litigation Task Force:
+One leading New York plaintiffs' attorney, Joseph Belluck, offered https://doi.org/10.1001/joseph.2014 at a June 2014 hearing before an American Bar Association Asbestos Litigation Task Force: